mark-watson/haskell_book/manuscript/kgcreator.md

     _ -> error "too many arguments"
 ~~~~~~~~

-Here we use **getArgs** in line8 to fetch a list of command line arguments and verify that at least to arguments have been provided.
+Here we use **getArgs** in line8 to fetch a list of command line arguments and verify that at least two arguments have been provided.
 Then we call the functions **processFilesToRdf** and **processFilesToNeo4j** and the functions they call in the next three sections.

 ## Utility Code for Generating RDF